-Pointers provide specific examples of what learners demonstrating the ATMs.
+Pointers provide specific examples of what learners are able to do in demonstrating

 Exemplars illustrate the expected student performance.

 Underlying Principles elucidate some of the learning objectives which do not lend themselves to the description in terms of 8 attainment milestones but are essential to English language learning.
 8